 Dianne has a great avocado based chocolate mousse.

 Yams, plantains or purple potatoes sliced thin and then either baked or fried in ghee or coconut oil.
 Once cooked, salt those tasty nuggets (duh!) with mineral rich sea salt or pick up a bag of Jackon's Honest chips.
-My fav is the purple potato...I'll tell you why next post.
+My fav is the purple potato.

 Need salty?
-Jackon's Honest chips, Siete tortillas, plantain chips (fried in coconut oil or palm oil), a few naturally fermented pickles, or a simple half a potato with a touch of sea salt will satisfy most urges.
+Jackon's Honest chips, Siete tortillas, plantain chips (fried in coconut oil or palm oil), a few naturally fermented pickles, olives or a simple potato with a touch of sea salt and a bit of butter or ghee will satisfy most urges.

-I'll have LOTS more real food paleo friendly recipes, and a TON of information to help you optimize your fertility, have a healthy paleo pregnancy and nourish your postpartum body over at Baby Making and Beyond so check it out!
+There is a LOT more real food friendly recipes, and a TON of information to help you optimize your fertility, have a healthy pregnancy and nourish your postpartum body over at Baby Making and Beyond so please check it out!